Javascript is not enabled.

 Faxing sensitive documents isn’t much more secure than regular email unless you are 100 percent convinced that the only person who will pick up the document is the intended recipient, perhaps in a one- or two-person office.

-In most instances, the safest way to share your financial and health documents is by uploading them to a password-protected secure “portal” or cloud platform, with credentials from your employer, bank or accountant.
-They, in turn, can download the docs and send them back to you for review or electronic signatures when required.
+In most instances, the safest way to share your financial and health documents is by uploading them to a password-protected secure portal or cloud platform with credentials from your employer, bank or accountant.
+They can then download the docs and send them back to you for review or an electronic signatures when required.

-No data system is impenetrable, as the many breaches that have been made public in recent years have shown.
-But if you follow commonsense steps and take all the necessary precautions when sharing your Social Security number and other personal data, you'll reduce your risk.
+No data system is impenetrable, as the many breaches that have been made public in recent years have shown, including the hacks of Ticketmaster data on 560 million customers, AT&T records on 73 million current and former account holders, 23andMe’s profiles on 6.9 million users, information on 612,000 Medicare beneficiaries and nearly 600,000 Roku customer records.
+But if you follow commonsense steps and take all the necessary precautions when sharing your Social Security number and other personal data, you’ll reduce your risk.

 Join AARP to Continue